dora-metrics/pelorus/docs/Development.md

 #### Source-to-image (S2I)

 By specifying `source_url` and optionally `source_ref` Pelorus exporters will use installation method that performs incremental builds of the exporter images using source from the GIT repository.
 Images are being stored in an OpenShift Container Platform registry and used during Pelorus Helm deployment or update.
 Each instance that uses this method results in a new build.
 This method is recommended for development or unmerged bug-fixes as it may point to any GIT and any branch or GIT reference.
-By default `source_ref` points to the latest [released](https://github.com/dora-metrics/pelorus/releases) Pelorus.
-TODO is not master?
+By default `source_ref` points to master branch.

 Example of such exporter instances are below: